Lewis Borsellino strategy, effective use of technical analysis.

 Lewis Borsellino wrote in his book that there are no wrong or bad moving averages, namely, there are no universal periods that can be used on any assets.

-The market is volatile, so for each futures and time frame he selected a period of moving averages based on history.
-However, in contrast to the tasks set, he used three moving averages with periods of 200, 50 and 20.
+The market is volatile, so he selected a moving average period for each futures contract and time frame based on history.
+However, in contrast to the objectives, he used three moving averages with periods of 200, 50, and 20.

-So if he needed a long-term signal based on the "Buy and Hold" principle, he used a 200-period moving average, if he was interested in medium-term trades, he used a 50-period moving average, and if he was interested in scalping, he used a 10-period moving average.
+So, if he needed a long-term buy-and-hold signal, he used a 200-period moving average; if he was interested in medium-term trades, he used a 50-period moving average; and if he was interested in scalping, he used a 10-period moving average

-Regarding signals.
-When trading moving averages, he paid attention to rebounds from these lines, as well as their breakout by the price.
-However, the strongest signal that Lewis considered was based on the deviation of the price from the moving average.
+.
+Regarding signals, when trading moving averages, he paid attention to rebounds from these lines, as well as price breakouts.
+However, the strongest signal Lewis considered was based on a price deviation from the moving average.

-If there is a deviation of the price by 6 percent or more relative to the average price, the probability of a rollback increases, which he successfully used.
+If the price deviates by 6 percent or more from the average price, the likelihood of a pullback increases, which he successfully exploited.

-Despite the fact that Lewis Borsellino mainly used only moving averages and traded strictly on the trend, he did not miss the opportunity to trade reversal patterns of graphical analysis .
+Although Lewis Borsellino primarily used only moving averages and traded strictly with the trend, he did not miss the opportunity to trade reversal patterns in graphical analysis .

-His favorite figures were the double bottom and double top, as well as the so-called V-shaped wedge.
+His favorite patterns were the double bottom and double top, as well as the so-called V-shaped wedge.

-It is worth noting that all of the above techniques used by Borsellino would not have been successful if he had not strictly followed the rules of capital management.
+It's worth noting that all of the above techniques used by Borsellino would not have been successful if he hadn't strictly adhered to money management rules.

-Borsellino believed that only psychologically prepared traders who can coolly cut off losses and at the same time coolly let profits grow can achieve success in trading on the stock exchange.
+Borsellino believed that only psychologically prepared traders who can calmly cut losses while simultaneously allowing profits to run can achieve success in stock trading.

 Read also: